vannguyengd/gooddata-ui/docs/15_props__date_filter_option.md

 > **The DateFilter component is in the beta stage.**
 >
-> The DateFilter component may contain bugs.
-The component may be changed in future releases, even in a backward incompatible way.
+> The component may be changed in future releases, even in a backward incompatible way.

 > **Known issues**:
 > - `availableGranularities` in `relativeForm` is ignored. `availableGranularities` from the DateFilter component is used instead.